ESCoP is offering numerous funding opportunities for the most dynamic members of the Society.

 ESCoP Conference Attendance Funding

-*****2015 deadline announced: please submit your applications till 20th of May 2015*****
+*****2019 deadline announced: please submit your applications till the 1st of May 2019*****

 The ESCoP Travel Funding is a grant aimed at supporting graduate students to attend the conferences organized by the Society.
-The society aims to award up to 10 grants each year to support active participation of graduate students in ESCoP Conferences.
-Travel funding grants (up to 500 EUR each) will be awarded biannualy (to cover conference fee and other expences).
+In 2019, the society aims to award up to 5 grants to support active participation of graduate students in ESCoP Conferences.
+Travel funding grants (up to 500 EUR each) will be awarded to cover conference fee and other expenses.
 Preference will be given to ESCoP Associate members.

-The application should be sent in .pdf format to the ESCoP Secretary, Michal Wierzchon (email@example.com).
+The application should be sent in .pdf format to the ESCoP Secretary, Evie Vergauwe.
 The document should contain the following:

 - the applicant’s CV